 The Icarus Project and Freedom Center’s 52-page guide gathers the best information we’ve come across and the most valuable lessons we’ve learned about reducing and coming off psychiatric medication.
 Includes info on mood stabilizers, anti-psychotics, anti-depressants, anti-anxiety drugs, risks, benefits, wellness tools, psychiatric drug withdrawal, information for people staying on their medications, detailed Resource section, and much more.
 A ‘harm reduction’ approach means not being pro- or anti-medication, but supporting people to make their own decisions balancing the risks and benefits involved.
-Written by Will Hall, with a 40-member health professional Advisory Board providing research assistance and 50 other collaborators involved in developing and editing.
-The guide has photographs and art throughout, and a beautiful original cover painting by Ashley McNamara.
+Written by Will Hall, with a 53-member health professional Advisory Board providing research assistance and more than 50 other collaborators involved in developing and editing.
+The guide has photographs and art throughout, and a beautiful original cover painting by Jacks McNamara.

 The Guide is now available in a revised and expanded Second Edition.